 The material I teach is the traditional realm of tantra, yoga, qigong, shamanism, internal alchemy, sexual alchemy, and other esoteric disciplines that are only being approached now by western science, and only with great trepidation.
 I teach both traditionally and syncretically / synergistically, depending on what is appropriate in that time and place.

-Some of the methods I teach: academic definitions
+Some of the methods I practice and/or teach: academic definitions

 Tantra: Expansion to liberation… An enormous science of expansion of the human personality into a “divine” or “universal” personality, using the inner world (microcosm) and inwardly-directed awareness to connect to the outer cosmos and more universal states of consciousness and experience, as well as more universal sources of power, both manifest and kinetic, and unmanifest and potential.

-In the East, regrettably Tantra is usually associated with the selfish magical practices of a few practitioners, and not with the greater stream of its wisdom and practices.
+In the postmodern East, regrettably, Tantra is usually associated with the selfish magical practices of a few practitioners, and not with the greater stream of its wisdom and practices.

 Tantric Hatha Yoga: The system of posture, breath, internal muscle control, and attitude and gesture used to manipulate the meridan and chakra systems so as to unify the solar and lunar flows (Swara) in the central channel (Sushumna) at ajna chakra, achieving sabija samadhi.
 This system is then followed by a variation of raja yoga to achieve nirbija samadhi.